 Drizzle autumn olive syrup over pancakes or desserts.

-Place berries in a non-reactive pot with plenty of room to spare.
-Cover with one inch of water.
-Bring to a boil, then reduce heat and let simmer 30 minutes.
+1. Place foraged Autumn Olive berries in a non-reactive pot with plenty of room to spare.
+Cover with 1 inch of water.

-To every 1 cup of sieved juicy pulp, add ⅓ cup of sugar.
-Return to low heat and simmer, stirring occasionally until the liquid is reduced to a syrupy consistency.
+5. Return to low heat and simmer, stirring occasionally, until the mixture reduces to a syrupy consistency.

 Sally Rossi-Orman lives in Scituate with her husband and son and is a lifelong forager, naturalist, and teacher and loves eating up the South Shore!